 Though a trip to the dog park can be fun, there are some important things to be aware of before you go.
 Below, we’ll answer questions about the best times to go to the dog park, offer some dog park safety tips, provide dog park rules for first time visitors, and list some common dangers to avoid, both for puppies and older dogs.

 What to Consider Before Going to the Dog Park

 - Age.
 Because there are so many dogs at the dog park, including some with no or inadequate vaccinations, there is risk of infectious disease (such as parvovirus).
 This is especially true in unvaccinated or incompletely vaccinated puppies.
-The highest risk is for new puppies less than 5 months old.
-For young dogs, you may want to consider doggie play dates with healthy, vaccinated dogs and save the dog park until they are five to six months old.
+The highest risk is for new puppies less than five months old.
+For young dogs, consider one-on-one play dates with healthy, vaccinated pups -- save the dog park until they are five to six months old.

 11 Dog Park Safety Tips